-Jared Davidson is a public historian, writer and archivist based in Wellington, New Zealand.
-His work explores the intersections of power, culture and class through an interest in social biography and history from below.
+Jared Davidson is a historian, writer and archivist based in Wellington, New Zealand.
+His research explores those on the margins of the labour movement – anarchists, ‘Wobblies’, wartime resisters and workers against work – through social biography and history from below.
+He also writes about archives and issues of memory and access.
 In 2016 he was awarded the Michael Standish Prize for best archival essay, and was a recipient of the 2016 CLNZ/NZSA Open Research Grant for his forthcoming book on First World War censorship and dissent.
 Jared is a Committee member of the Labour History Project and designer of the LHP Bulletin.